About Colbert

 The Colbert Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Spokane County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Colbert, Washington residents are available through the local police department and authorized providers in Spokane County.
+Fingerprinting services for Colbert, Washington residents are available through local police (where present) and authorized providers in Spokane County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Spokane County Sheriff's Office for scheduling and fees.

 To register to vote in Colbert, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the Spokane County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
 For local municipal elections in Colbert, contact the Spokane County Clerk's office for schedules and ballot information.

-Property records for Colbert, Washington are maintained by the Spokane County Assessor's Office and the Spokane County County Auditor.
+Property records for Colbert, Washington are maintained by the Spokane County Assessor's Office and the Spokane County Auditor.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Spokane County, including parcels in Colbert.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Spokane County County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
+The Spokane County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Washington counties provide online property record searches through their county websites.
-For in-person requests, visit the Spokane County offices at the county courthouse.
 The Spokane County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Colbert, Washington residents are available through both county and state offices.
 The Washington State Department of Health, Center for Health Statistics, located in Olympia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Washington.
 Orders can be placed online, by mail, or in person.
 Locally, the Spokane County Clerk's office issues marriage licenses and maintains marriage records for Spokane County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.